seeniforu/Useful_Repository/Useful Githubs.md

 * [Awesome-android](https://github.com/JStumpp/awesome-android): A curated list of awesome Android packages and resources.
 * [Awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted#learning-and-courses): A list of Free Software network services and web applications which can be hosted on your own servers
 * [Awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme): 😎 A curated list of awesome GitHub Profile READMEs 📝
+* [Awesome CTO](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
+* [Awesome TPM](https://github.com/kuchin/awesome-tpm) - A curated and opinionated list of resources for Technical Program Managers
 * [kamranahmedse/githunt](https://github.com/kamranahmedse/githunt): Hunt the most starred projects on any date on GitHub
 * [tandpfun/skill-icons](https://github.com/tandpfun/skill-icons#readme): Showcase your skills on your Github readme or resumé with ease ✨
 * [git-tips/tips](https://github.com/git-tips/tips): Most commonly used git tips and tricks.